bdelanghe/dev-contracts-spec/README.md

 ## Overview

 `dev-contracts-spec` is a core component of the larger `DevContracts` project.
-Its sole responsibility is to provide the canonical Zod type definitions that represent the structure and constraints of the `contracts.toml` specification and related artifacts used within the DevContracts ecosystem.
+Its primary responsibility _at this stage_ is to provide the canonical Zod type definitions that represent the structure and constraints of the `contracts.toml` specification, drawing inspiration from well-established configuration schemas like ESLint's `.eslintrc`.

-Think of this repository as the declarative schema specification for the `DevContracts` system.
+Think of this repository as the declarative schema specification for the core `DevContracts` configuration.
 It ensures that the types used by other tools within the framework are consistent, correct, and valid according to Zod's rules.
+While future iterations may expand the scope, the current focus is solely on these foundational Zod types.

 ## Purpose

-The primary goals of this project are to:
+The primary goals of this project _currently_ are to:

-1. **Define:** Provide clear, reusable Zod schemas for all data structures managed or processed by `DevContracts`.
+1. **Define:** Provide clear, reusable Zod schemas for the `contracts.toml` data structure and related artifacts.
-2. **Validate:** Ensure that these Zod schemas themselves are valid and correctly defined.
+2. **Validate:** Ensure that these Zod schemas themselves are valid, correctly defined, and pass Deno's type checking (`deno check`).

 This project **does not** contain runtime logic for interacting with specific `contracts.toml` files or validating actual project states against a contract.